ikaakkola/fortum-fetch/README.md

 * Energy
 * Cost

-For example to print each row with only the time and energy values:
+For example, to print each row with only the time and energy values:

     {{.Time}} {{.Energy}}\n